bayfrontmedia/bones/_docs/README.md

 ```

 - `/app`- All of your app's namespaced classes reside here.
-These include things such as controllers, exceptions, models and services.
+These include things such as actions, console commands, controllers, exceptions, models and services.
 - `/config`- All of your app's configuration files reside here.
 - `/public`- Public web root of the application.
 - `/resources`- All of your app's resources reside here.
 These include the bootstrap file, events, filters and routes.